Can You Get a DUI on Private Property or in Your Driveway

 In legal terms, invitees and licensees are individuals who have permission to be on a property.
 An invitee is usually a customer or client of a business, while a licensee is someone visiting for personal reasons.
 For DUI/OUI laws, what matters is whether the public, in general, has permission to use the area.

-If a location is open to the public, even if it’s a private property like a parking lot for a business, DUI/OUI laws are likely to apply.
+If a location is open to the public, even if it’s a private property like a parking lot for a business, impaired driving laws are likely to apply.
 The key is whether the public’s access is allowed and whether the area is meant for vehicular traffic.

 Case Study: Commonwealth vs. Lisa Virgilio